-Yes, we’re biased, but from the beginning we committed ourselves to being the most transparent, friendly and honest processor you’ll find in Canada.
+Yes, we’re biased, but from the beginning, we committed ourselves to being the most transparent, friendly, and honest processor you’ll find in Canada.
 We offer our merchant services on a month-to-month basis without any cancellation fees.
-We have great low rates (that we guarantee for the life of your account with us) through our Interchange+ (Cost+) pricing and our PCI compliance program is included at no extra charge.
+We have great low rates (that we guarantee for the life of your account with us) through our Interchange Plus pricing and PCI compliance is included at no extra charge.

-On top of that, we've introduced our amazing software platform called Helcim Commerce, which we include with all our merchant accounts.
-It lets you process payments, send invoices, keep track of customers, use a POS (point of sale) on your phone or tablet and set up an online store.
+On top of that, we've offer amazing software and tools, included with all our merchant accounts.
+Your Helcim account lets you process payments, send invoices, keep track of customers, use a POS (point-of-sale) on your phone or tablet and set up an online store.

 For a more information on what to look out for when looking for a merchant account provider, check out our article on Top 5 Tricks Used by Canadian Credit Card Processors.